soheilizadii/theodolite/docs/example-teastore.md

 ### Start the Benchmark

-To let Prometheus scrape OSM metrics, we need to create a PodMonitor.
+To let Prometheus scrape Istio metrics, we need to create a PodMonitor.
 Download the [PodMonitor from GitHub](https://github.com/SoerenHenning/TeaStore/blob/add-theodolite-example/examples/theodolite/pod-monitors.yaml) (or use the repository already cloned in the previous step) and apply it: (Of course, this could also be made part of the benchmark.)

 ```sh